grosser/kennel/template/Readme.md

     )
   end
   ```
- - `bundle exec rake plan` update to existing should be shown (not Create / Delete)
+ - run `PROJECT=my_project bundle exec rake plan`, an Update to the existing monitor should be shown (not Create / Delete)
- - alternatively: `bundle exec rake generate` to only update the generated `json` files
+ - alternatively: `bundle exec rake generate` to only locally update the generated `json` files
  - review changes then `git commit`
  - make a PR ... get reviewed ... merge
  - datadog is updated by travis

 ### Adding a new dashboard
  - go to [datadog dashboard UI](https://app.datadoghq.com/dashboard/lists) and click on _New Dashboard_ to create a dashboard
- - get the `id` from the url
- - `RESOURCE=dashboard ID=abc-def-ghi bundle exec rake kennel:import`
  - see below

 ### Updating an existing dashboard
+ - go to [datadog dashboard UI](https://app.datadoghq.com/dashboard/lists) and click on _New Dashboard_ to find a dashboard
+ - get the `id` from the url
+ - run `RESOURCE=dashboard ID=abc-def-ghi bundle exec rake kennel:import` and copy the output
  - find or create a project in `projects/`
- - add a dashboard to `parts: [` list
+ - add a dashboard to `parts: [` list, for example:
   ```Ruby
   class MyProject < Kennel::Models::Project
     defaults(